AlejoJamC/test-driven-generation/README.md

 ## Miscellaneous

+### Install and Run Ollama local
+- Installation in MacOS
+- //TODO: Pending add the key commands to install Ollama and run at least llama3.2

+- //TODO: Install and run [code-llama](https://ollama.com/library/codellama) in local.

+- To run the ollama and llama3.2 in your local terminal this is the command:

+`ollama run llama3.2`

+- Command to exit the prompt of llama3.2

+`/bye`

 ----
 ## Top Backend Languages
 This section contains resources and thoughts about with languages and backend frameworks should be consider for my next GenAI implementation.